 The sun is on the mountaintops and yet

-Us the waves ripple and the wind turns the
+Around us the waves ripple and the wind

-Stand firm against it and don’t blow away
+we people stand firm against and don’t blow

-Though the flag flutters as well as the skirt
+away though the flag flutters as well as

-Of the woman waving as she looks down
+the skirt of the woman waving as she

 The world is full of beautiful women